 (Note – This is how Michigan Stadium looked on October 1, 1927.
 Photo courtesy of the Bentley Historical Library at The University of Michigan.)

-The opponent Ohio Wesleyan – was a former employer of Fielding Yost.
+The opponent, Ohio Wesleyan, was Fielding Yost’s first employer.
 In fact, it was his first college coaching job.
 Coach Yost was only 26-years old when he was hired by the Ohio school in 1897.
 He led his team to an excellent record of 7 wins, 1 loss and 1 tie.
 Interestingly, the tie (0-0) was recorded in Ann Arbor against Gustave Ferbert’s Wolverines.
 Mr. Yost decided that the team from Ohio had a special place in his heart.
 So, he invited the “Bishops” to participate in the first game in the history of his magnificent stadium.

 So, today is a great day to appreciate the vision of Fielding Harris Yost.
 Michigan Stadium began as an idea and grew into a legendary structure that has stood the test of time.
 Thank you, Mr. Yost for your vision and for the persistence that you showed in bringing your “dream” to fruition.

 Yes, “Happy Birthday” wishes are definitely in order for The Big House today.
 It is also important to remember Louis Gilbert and his contributions to the early history of Michigan Stadium.
 A more detailed article about the life of Louis Gilbert can be found at the link below:

 The Legend of Bo Schembechler is a football love story.
 Millions of Michigan football fans loved Bo Schembechler almost as much as he loved The University of Michigan.
 This insightful book details how “Bo Who” simply became “Bo” to Wolverine Nation and to college football fans across the country and around the world.
 It details Bo’s twenty-one-year journey to bring Michigan Football back to national prominence and how he kept it there!

 Click below to order your copy!